 They’ve been sending up delectable green shoots ever since.
 From mid-May until the Fourth of July (when we allow the shoots to grow up into tall ferns that produce the food stored for next year’s crop), we pick and eat tender asparagus almost every day.

 Those delectable asparagus stalks are healthier than you may have imagined.
+Here are just six of the many reasons to add asparagus to your garden or shopping cart.

 - Asparagus is only 40 calories per cup, and low on the glycemic scale.